 Bed bugs are brown

 Bed bugs are brown after they have had at least one blood meal.
 At first, before they have fed, they are clear, and very hard to spot.
 However, once they have fed, they are brown.
 This brown colour is from the blood they have consumed.
 Immediately after they have fed on human blood, they can look engorged, and fat.
 As time passes, they are usually flat and have a larger back end, usually quite bigger then their head.
-The bed bugs pictures above should help you be able to know exactly what they look like.
+The at the top of the page should help you be able to know exactly what they look like.

 The shape of an apple seed

-The typical shape of a bed bug is similar to an apple seed.
+To the naked eye, the typical shape of a bed bug is similar to an apple seed or dark sesame seed.
 They have a round shape to them, and can sometimes look a little longer than an apple seed, but this is the basic way to identify bed bugs.
 There are other insects that do look similar, such as bat bugs.
 However, usually the center of a bed bug's body has a black line.
-Before you jump to any conclusions, make sure you compare your bug with the pictures on our website.

 Keep a live bed bug for us